-When you’re just getting up and running, it may feel like you’re the mom and pop corner shop up against the big shiny supermarket that’s opened next door.
-It’s tempting to keep your focus on getting new customers through your own front door, but there’s another way to hold your own against the competition: Provide superior customer service.
+When you’re just getting up and running, it may feel like you’re the mom-and-pop corner shop up against a shiny supermarket that just opened next door.
+It’s tempting to focus on getting new customers through your front door, but there’s another way to hold your own against the competition: By providing superior customer service.

 From live chat to help desks to strategies for scaling, here are 12 ways to help your company deliver sensational e-commerce customer service.
-Even better, the more you can integrate these channels into one system, the easier your job will be.
+Taking it a step further, the more you can integrate these channels into one system, the easier your job will be.

 1. Offer live chat

-We live in a WhatsApp world, so if you run an ecommerce store and you’re not using live chat, prepare to be pleasantly surprised.
-In fact, if you’ve got traffic then this is possibly the only ROI that can be measured in minutes.
-There are too many benefits to offering live chat support on your site to list here, but think in terms of being able to handle anything from sales inquiries to proactive upselling to questions about invoices and shipping—not to mention post-sales support.
-By leveraging pre-written macros within the experience, Live chat can also help you and your team to be more productive, and also more consistent in your responses, as you can build in some pre-written responses.
+If you run an ecommerce store and you’re not using live chat, prepare to be pleasantly surprised by everything it can offer.
+In fact, this is possibly the only ROI that can be measured in minutes.
+Deploying it can help you with everything from sales inquiries, to proactive selling, to managing questions about invoices and shipping, to post-sales support.
+By leveraging pre-written macros within the experience, Live chat can also help you and your team to be more productive and more consistent in your responses.

-And if you’re already using live chat, don’t pat yourself on the back quite yet.
-When it comes to providing excellent customer service, consider that rapid-fire chats can also lead to a rich stream of opportunity.
-Make time to go back through your chat transcripts to see if there are places to address customer feedback or to follow-up about issues raised outside the primary reason the customer may have initiated the chat.
+If you’re already using live chat, don’t pat yourself on the back quite yet.
+Rapid-fire chats can also be a rich stream of opportunity, so make time to go back through your chat transcripts to see if there are places to address customer feedback or to follow up on issues raised within the chat.

 2. Set up a knowledge base (KB)

 Knowledge bases aren’t just for tech companies.
-These can be set up for internal or external use and are valuable as a customer service tool.
-They’re also an SEO goldmine, providing the opportunity to target some long-tail keywords.
+These can be set up for internal or external use and are proven to be valuable, scalable customer service tools.
+They’re also an SEO goldmine, providing the opportunity to target some long-tail keywords on your own channel.